-There’s a number of reasons why bloating can occur, but one thing is for certain, it leaves us feeling extremely uncomfortable.
+There’s a number of reasons why a bloated stomach can occur, but one thing is for certain, it leaves us feeling extremely uncomfortable.
 Continue reading to discover the best ways to beat the bloat…

 Abdominal bloating can be defined as the swelling or distension of the abdominal area, a common symptom most of us have experienced, usually after eating too much pizza or pudding.

-Although bloating can be a harmless symptom of a little overindulging, it can be a sign of something more serious.
+Although a bloated stomach can be a harmless symptom of a little overindulging, it can be a sign of something more serious.

 At an early age, I started experiencing chronic cramping, bloating and extreme weight fluctuations and was eventually diagnosed with Inflammatory Bowel Disease (IBD).